cdfoundation/faq/README.md

 ## Who uses CD?

 CD is widely utilized across cloud computing, enterprise IT, and is rapidly expanding into other top industry verticals.
 In networking, for example, operators are working side by side with vendors to develop CI/CD tooling that enables developers to work directly with branches of upstream projects -- slashing the time to implement new features and address bugs from months to days.
 When working with cloud native technologies, like [Kubernetes](https://kubernetes.io/), setting up a CI/CD pipeline will speed up the release lifecycle.
-This enables the developer to release multiple times a day; keeping teams nimble enough to iterate quickly.
+This enables the developer to release multiple times a day, keeping teams nimble enough to iterate quickly.

 ## How does CDF relate to progressive delivery?